On Certified Randomness from Fourier Sampling or Random Circuit Sampling: Black Box llqsv

 \end{corollary} \begin{proof} Similar to the $\mathsf{BQP}$ bound, the first step is to prove the same $\mathsf{AC^0}$ bound for $\distbal$ even when the algorithm has additional access to a long list of random outcomes $s_1, \ldots, s_m$.
 This immediately follows from the proof idea of Theorem \ref{th:distbal-ac}, since we can choose uniformly random $s_i$ in the circuit for each instance separately (without accessing the oracle, while preserving the distribution), and later fix them in the circuit.
-Furthermore, from Theorem \ref{th:typical}, any $1/\poly(n)$ distinguisher for $\mathsf{LLFS}$ would also work for $\distbal$ with the additional outcome oracle by choosing the polynomial $p$ to be large enough. \end{proof} Corollary \ref{cor:2} and the standard conversion between $\mathsf{PH}$ and $\mathsf{AC^0}$ result in the $\mathsf{PH}$ lower bound of Theorem \ref{th:2} for $\mathsf{LLFS}$.
+Furthermore, from Theorem \ref{th:typical}, any $1/\poly(n)$ distinguisher for $\bllqsv$ would also work for $\distbal$ with the additional outcome oracle by choosing the polynomial $p$ to be large enough. \end{proof} Corollary \ref{cor:2} and the standard conversion between $\mathsf{PH}$ and $\mathsf{AC^0}$ proves a $\mathsf{PH}$ lower bound for solving $\bllqsv$.